espressif/esp-idf/docs/en/api-reference/peripherals/camera_driver.rst

 Introduction
 ------------

-{IDF_TARGET_NAME} has the following hardware that can receive camera signal:
+{IDF_TARGET_NAME} has the following hardware that is intended for communication with external camera sensor:

 .. list::